Martiless/Alices-Wonderland/README.md

 ## Validation:

 * HTML:
-      - No errors were found when passed through the [W3C Validator tool]()
-      - To view screenshots of validations please click [here](/documents/VALIDATION.md)
+      - Facebook Pixel code was removed form the base.html file as it was causing valiadition errors.
+To view this code please go to the [Marketing documnet](/documents/MARKETING.md)
+      - HTML code came back it one error which was in relation to using list items inside a nav tag.
+As this was something that was done in the CI walkthrough and these elements were an important part of the webiste I choose not to change the code.

 * CSS:
-      - No errors were found when passed through the [W3C Validator tool]()
+      - No errors were found when passed through the [W3C Validator tool](https://jigsaw.w3.org/css-validator/validator)

 * JavaScript:
-      - No costume Javascript was used in this project.
-The Javascript included at the end of my base.html was taken from the Code Institutes walkthrough project.
+      - The Javascript used throughout this project was taken from the Code Institutes walkthrough project and edit to suit this project.
+      - No errors were found when passed through the [JSHints Validator](https://jshint.com/)

 * Python:
-      - No errors were found when passed through [PEP8 Validator]()
+      - Simce PEP8Online validator is no longer available, I followed the CI recommendation for validating my Python code.
+      - To view the steps taken to validate the Python code, please check the [Validation Document]()

 ***